Jeffrey-Ede/datasets/README.md

 # Example Visualization

 An example tSNE visualization for 19769 96x96 crops from STEM images.
-It was created by training a VAE to encode images means and standard deviations in 64 dimensions.
+It was created by training a VAE to encode images as 64-dimensional means and standard deviations of normal distributions.
 Standard deviations were then used to weight the clustering of means in 2 dimensions by tSNE.
 Images are shown at 500 randomly sampled points.

 <p align="center">